 Danielle Drees is a scholar of contemporary performance and time-based media.

-Danielle’s next project is a biography of the genderfluid 17th-century performer Mary Frith, better known as Moll Cutpurse.
-Danielle has produced public-facing scholarship on Moll’s world for the Dead Ladies Project and the Map of Early Modern London.
+Danielle’s next project is a biography of the genderfluid seventeenth-century performer Mary Frith, better known as Moll Cutpurse.
+Danielle has talked and written about Moll’s world for the Dead Ladies Project and the Map of Early Modern London.

 Write Danielle an email here.

-Danielle in the middle of Rúrí’s installation Glassrain (1984) in the National Gallery of Iceland.
+Danielle in the middle of Rúrí’s Glassrain (1984) in the National Gallery of Iceland.